Bob Leonard Photo

 “While these modern hieroglyphs have their practical use, I was attracted to the striking colors and fascinating shapes,” said Leonard, “I'm interested in the energetic flow among the four images; some undulating, organic and serene while others represent conflict, dynamism and energy.”

-Other fine-art work had been centered on observations of color and shape.
+The "Reinvention" series centered on observations of color and shape.
 "I scavenge my environment with an eye for shapes and color."